Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 ### 9. Updating a library [ROUGH DRAFT]
 There can be several reasons to consider updating a library.

+> factor this section out to 'reviewing a library (update)'?
 Checklist before updating:
 - Does it have open issues?​
 - check the update notes for breaking changes
 - Is the license (still) compatible?​
   - → [Handling detected license issues](#handling-detected-license-issues)
-- Does it contain optimizations for performance, maintainability, functionality?​
-  - ? not sure why this is exactly asked?
-- Is the new version compatible?  ​
-- How mature is the version?​
-- Is it stable enough?​

-Always Manage libraries with a package manager (don’t mix third party code with first party code)​
+Use a stable version unless there is a real reason not to do so.
+An example might be that a Release Candidate fixes a vulnerability and you don't want to wait for the stable version to come out.

+If your ecosystem allows it, use a package manager.

 - compatibility break
   - Compatibility breaks can be caused by the framework/library no longer supporting the technologies used in the system.​
+    - e.g. if the libraries are using newer language versions?
   - Analyze the impact and consider the following things:​
      - What is the impact of updating the system to make it compatible?​
      - Are there alternatives of the library?​
      - Are the technologies used still relevant for the future of the system?​
+[marijn]:
+You were using a (deprecated) method that's no longer available.
+Your IDE will likely make you aware of this.
+A nastier version is that you weren't using the library correctly and the new version is less forgiving but without alarms going off.
+The library needs transitive dependencies that have become incompatible with needs of other libraries

 - when is postponing updates a good idea?
   - The longer you postpone updating, the bigger the eventual pain.
 As your system grows and evolves, the costs and risks of upgrading an old library increase.
 Such an accumulation of maintenance debt may lead to a much larger effort than in the case of smaller incremental updates.​
-  - For core functionalities, it is a good idea to stay on a stable version of the library. ​Being an early adopter of a new version comes with some risks.
-Bugs are common in immature versions of libraries as they are not thoroughly tested.
-Although you have the opportunity to contribute, by testing and potentially providing solutions to bugs you encounter in open source libraries, it might be a better practice to wait until the library becomes more mature.​​
+  - if a new, stable version comes out: don't wait, start testing.
+If it's really core and really important, already start testing with release candidates.
   - Don’t go for the "If it ain’t broke, don’t fix it" strategy​
     - This strategy implies that you don’t update unless you have to.
 You stay with the current version of the third-party library until you notice something wrong in your application, no matter how often the vendor publishes an update. ​
     - Whilst easier in the short term, with this strategy you will end up with a system which depends on outdated and unmaintained libraries, where you can't use some other libraries since they require a newer version of that library which you can't upgrade and at some point.
 You may lose the ability to fix some issues at all.​
+    -

 ### 10. Adopting a new library [ROUGH DRAFT]
-> this also applies to frameworks
+- this also applies to frameworks
-> often, libraries are part of an ecosystem, or work within a certain application framework; e.g. eclipse, Apache, where it makes a lot of sense (consistency, frictionless compatibility) to pick a library from the same ecosystem, when that meets the necessary requirements.
+- often, libraries are part of an ecosystem, or work within a certain application framework; e.g. eclipse, Apache, where it makes a lot of sense (consistency, frictionless compatibility) to pick a library from the same ecosystem, when that meets the necessary requirements.

 - checklist:
   - Does it have open issues?​
   - Is the license acceptable?​